This user guide describes how to seamlessly integrate the Roster Athletics platform with the TimeTronics MacFinish timing system.

 The Custom format field allows you to pick the file format.
 Click on the descriptors of your choice to add them to the field.
 Erase by simply deleting them.
-Please note that the field format requires colons around each descriptor, and the descriptors must be separated by a single space.
+Please note that the field format requires colons around each descriptor, and a single space must separate the descriptors.
 Thus :EventName: :Gender: would display only the event names and gender for each event.
 The options are as follows:

 If you need to reset the Custom setting, press the Default symbol to return to the initial set of recommended default parameters.

 Open the relevant meeting and go to Details.
-On the left-hand-side, click the Agent config button and select TimeTronics.
+On the left-hand side, click the Agent config button and select TimeTronics (MacFinish).

 This will download an authentication .roster file for your specific meeting/meet that lets the RosterAgent know to use this meeting to connect with TimeTronics MacFinish.
 Save the file in a place where you can easily find it again.

-Please note: It is critical that you use the LAST downloaded authentication file to load into the RosterAgent.
-Otherwise, the permissions will not match and you will not be able to connect to your meeting (“Can’t connect - permission denied”).
+Please note: You must use the LAST downloaded authentication file to load into the RosterAgent.
+Otherwise, the permissions will not match, and you cannot connect to your meeting (“Can’t connect - permission denied”).

 Once the authentication file is downloaded, go to the RosterAgent.
 Click on Load configuration and select the latest .roster file (e.g., meeting-xxx-auth.roster) for this meeting/meet that you downloaded (as soon as you load the configuration, a ".roster" file will be saved.
 This file stores the directory information so you don't need to enter directory settings every time.).